 From an environmental point of view, it's good to reuse an old cot rather than buy a new one, and it can certainly save money.
 However, it might not be the safest option.
-In Australia, cots have been subject to a mandatory standard only since 1998, and our tests show that not every cot sold since then meets the standard.
+In Australia, cots have been subject to a mandatory standard only since 1998, and our tests show that even since then, not every cot meets the standard.
 So before accepting a used cot, there are several questions you should consider.

 Check that all parts are in working order, in particular whether the catches are too easy to undo by a child.
-Make sure it meets modern safety standards (see Safety Checks above) and whether there are instructions for assembly and safe use.
+Make sure it meets modern safety standards (see Safety above) and whether there are instructions for assembly and safe use.

 Always buy a new, correctly-fitting mattress for it; the old mattress may create a SIDS or breathability risk if it's too soft, or it could just be dirty!

 If it was made or repainted before 1970, a cot might be painted with lead paint, which children can chew on and swallow when they're teething.
 If in doubt, strip the cot completely and repaint it.
 The standard for new cots requires that any paint used is safe.
 In any case, a cot that old is unlikely to meet current standards and may have other hazards such as unsafe gaps or strangulation hazards.
 You're better off with a more recent model.